AndreWeiner/machine-learning-applied-to-cfd/README.md

 - Select the notebook you want to import
 - Click on **COPY TO DRIVE**

-Without the last step, you will still be able to run and modify most of the cells in the notebooks, but you will not be able to run cells which store intermediate results, e.g. model weights.
+Without the last step, you will still be able to run and modify most of the cells in the notebooks, but you will not be able to run cells which store intermediate results, e.g., model weights.
 The import windows should look similar to the following:

 <img src="colab_import_from_github.png" alt="drawing" width="800"/>